Backflow prevention is an indispensable part of commercial and residential plumbing systems.

 When water flows in a direction opposite to its intended one, hazardous toxins and chemical compounds flow along with the water.
 You don’t want these chemicals to enter the house’s water system.
 Consuming contaminated potable water supplies damages your health.

-When getting individual backflow devices or a backflow prevention system for your home, ensure it’s an authority-approved preventer.
-According to government regulations, installing a backflow prevention system is mandatory.
-It’ll prevent cross-contamination of potable water.
-The connection between potable and non-potable water systems is called a cross connection.
+If you’re considering individual backflow devices or a full system for your home, make sure they’re approved by the right authorities.
+As per government regulations, having a backflow prevention system is non-negotiable.
+It stops cross-contamination in your drinking water.
+The mix-up between safe and unsafe water systems is known as a cross connection.

 This can occur naturally in appliances such as clothes washers and dishwashers, but they must be carefully designed and installed to prevent backflow.
 It’s also advisable to perform regular backflow prevention testing.
 This annual testing can prevent the potential to endanger health and cause other problems.